mkawick/Hearthstone/Hearthstone/ReadMe.txt

 Testing .cpp and many global functions and objects were moved into Global.cpp.

-The overall design is a hybrid, mostly taking advantage of C++ and encapsulation but avoid inheritance because it adds little in a purely data driven model.
+The overall design is a hybrid, mostly taking advantage of C++ and encapsulation but avoid inheritance because it adds little in this purely data driven model.
 (it pains me to say that being such such an OOD/OOP guy).

-Currently, the text is not colored which would help tremendouosly and the output and code are mixed together.
+Currently, the output text is not colored which would help tremendouosly and the output and code are mixed together.
 Both of these would be great, but there simply is not enough time.

 If I had had more time, I would have added a game state object to manage control input and